-The student tented camp is a series of basic 2-person safari tents with comfortable beds and linen, located within a fenced area of the reserve.
+The tented camp is a series of basic 2-person safari tents with comfortable beds and linen, located within a fenced area of the reserve.
 There are shared ablutions with flush toilets and hot and cold showers.
 A highlight is the common area with a raised platform overlooking a waterhole, a refreshing swimming pool and a lovely firepit for evening gatherings.
-A large covered area is provided for shared meals, which is adjacent to the kitchen where healthy food is prepared for the duration of the camp.
+A large covered area is provided for shared meals, which is adjacent to the kitchen where healthy food is prepared for the duration of your programme.

 OPTIONAL: COASTAL EXCURSION

 How about ending your bush adventure with a three night excursion to the coast?
 This is an exciting add-on where you can explore the areas around either Kosi Bay or St. Lucia.
 This is your chance to snorkel in the sea, hike along the coast, observe turtles during season, volunteer with crocodiles and be exposed to intertidal and marine life.
 More detailed itineraries can be provided on request.

 For those schools who have an interest and the means, you can embark on a fundraising mission to sponsor specific conservation projects.
 Get creative through bake sales, sports events or use social media to raise the needed money to purchase camera traps, radio collars for monitoring or fundraise for a rhino de-horning experience!

 OBJECTIVES & IMPACT